 Western Reserve Hospital is committed to responsible conduct of research and to invest in educational programs that prepare researchers, staff and students.

 Research undertaken by our physicians and professional staff is conducted within legal and ethical standards.

 We are committed to research integrity in disseminating appropriate, valid scientific results in accordance with applicable regulations and guidelines.

-All human subject research proposals must be approved by the Institutional Review Board that is contracted to provide oversight responsibility for the research project.
-Any employee or physician engaging in human subject research must do so in conjunction with Institutional Review Board approval and consistent with hospital policies and procedures governing human subject research.
+All human subject research proposals must be approved by the Western Reserve Hospital review board that is contracted to provide oversight responsibility for the research project.

+Any employee or physician engaging in human subject research must do so in conjunction with research board approval and consistent with Western Reserve Hospital policies and procedures governing human subject research.